BUCHER, Sir (Francis

 married Paisley, Scotland 1894.

-9216 and served in the Boer Wars.
+and returned to South Africa, until the end of the war.
 He was discharged in the rank,

-and Victory Medal.
-On the 8 January 1919 at the British Consulate,
+On the 8 January 1919 at the British Consulate, Calais, France; he

 Frances Sidney Meredith Gibson was born in Dublin in 1883.
 She was

-awarded British W.W.1 Medal for service to the Y.M.C.A in France.
+awarded British War Medal and Mentioned in Dispatches for service to the Y.M.C.A in France.
 She

 died in Dublin 13 January 1949.